BACK

 Enthusiastic staff members foster student leadership and development through a great variety of cultural activities, actively engaging students in expanding their social and personal cultural awareness and leadership skills.

 The Te Reo Māori and Tikanga learning pathways at Rangitoto College focus on building our learners’ confidence, competence and connections.
-This is seen through our kapa haka – Te Kiko o Rangitoto, through community celebrations such as Matariki, and our ever growing academic pathways – Te Reo, Carving and Māori Performing Arts.
+This is seen through our Tū Rangatira programme, through community celebrations, wānanga series, and our ever growing academic pathways – Te Reo, Carving and Te Ao Haka (Māori Performing Arts).

 Students are also able to participate in many student leadership opportunities throughout the school.
 The college has a strong student leadership programme that offers students leadership growth opportunities in many areas of responsibility within our student leadership teams.
 These teams are led by our Year 13 Student Leaders and are comprised of teams from Year 10 through to Year 12 and lead in areas such as the Arts, Sports, Pastoral Care, Community and Environment and Culture and Globalisation.
-Specialist Student Leadership teams lead their peers in key cultural areas providing leadership growth and engagement opportunities for our Chinese, Korean, Māori and Pasifika communities.
+Specialist Student Leadership teams lead their peers in key cultural areas providing leadership growth and engagement opportunities for our Chinese, Korean, Māori and Pacific Peoples communities.

-Pīpīwharauroa Festival 2023
+Pīpīwharauroa Festival

 ASB Polyfest